mmaciel3/yelp-fusion-challenge/README.md

 As a pre-requisite to running those tests, you need to have a file called ``env.json`` with your API key in the root of the project, as explained in the [First Setup section](#first-setup).
 The integration suite can be executed with the command ``npm run test:integration``.

 Unit tests test each module independently, mocking any dependencies such as the call to the Fusion API, and therefore do not require an API key.
-These tests are located at folder [/test/unit](./test/unit/).
+The ``env.json`` file still needs to exist, but its content can be just an empty JSON.
-To run the unit tests, you should execute command ``npm run test:unit``.
+These tests are located at folder [/test/unit](./test/unit/) and can be run by executing the command ``npm run test:unit``.

 Running both unit and integration tests at once is also possible by executing command ``npm test``.